 The chicken bus is a regular sight all around Central America and are a common way for locals to get from A to B. So rather than fork out for a more relaxing tourist bus, experience life like a resident and jump on this colorful ramshackle vehicle.

 After jumping on board, you may discover how the buses received their name.
 This is because locals have a tendency to carry livestock with them, most commonly chickens.
 So as you’re venturing from one destination to another you may make friends with a clucking hen while enjoying the sights and sounds of Belize.

 Speaking of experiencing Belize like a local, you can really depart from the tourist path with a visit to the nation’s southernmost district.
-Toledo has even been given the nickname, the Forgotten Land by residents and its remote location ensures you’ll be one of just a few (if any) travelers in the area.
+Toledo has even been given the nickname the Forgotten Land by locals and its remote location ensures you’ll be one of just a few (if any) travelers in the area.

 Time in Toledo will help you experience a side of Belize that hasn’t been touched by tourism.
 The region is authentic, and with few tourist infrastructures it can be logistically difficult.
 But all efforts are rewarded with towns like Punta Gorda with features a simple way of life far removed from glamorous beachfront resorts.

 As you explore you’ll find families tending to their crop and locals washing clothes in the river and communal gatherings around the central marketplace.
 Beyond the towns are paradisiacal forests with wild rivers and tumbling waterfalls.
 Then there’s Snake Cayes for kayaking, swimming and lazing on the sand with civilization in the rear view mirror.

 Life in Belize is lived outside.
 The array of sun, balmy weather and stunning nature ensures this.
 However, the Museum of Belize is one such indoor attraction that’s worth the trip away from the caves, beaches and atolls.